Explainable Equivariant Neural Networks for Particle Physics: PELICAN: Equivariance and jet physics

-This is the first key idea used in our architecture.
-The first step performed by the input layer is the computation of the $N\times N$ array of dot products between the particle 4-momenta (also known as the Gram matrix).
-Note, however, that from simple dimension counting it's clear that the $N(N-1)/2$ components of the Gram matrix $\{p_i\cdot p_j\}$ can't be independent.
+This is the first key idea used in the PELICAN architecture.
+The first step performed by the input layer is the computation of the $N\times N$ array of dot products between the input 4-momenta (also known as the Gram matrix).
+The $N(N-1)/2$ components of the Gram matrix $\{p_i\cdot p_j\}$ cannot be independent, which is apparent from dimension counting.
 The physical manifold inside this high-dimensional space is defined by the set of constraints $\det M_5=0$ for \textit{every} 5-minor $M_5$ of the Gram matrix (that is, any matrix obtained from the original one by crossing out $N-5$ rows and $N-5$ columns).
 Moreover, a causally related set of points such as a particle jet will always satisfy $p_i\cdot p_j\geq 0$ for all $i,j$.
 Therefore a neural network whose input is an $N\times N$ matrix will learn the task only on this $(4N-6)$-dimensional submanifold of $\mathbb{R}^{N^2}$.
 The outputs of the trained model on the rest of the space will be uncontrollable and physically meaningless.
+As a result, PELICAN has the complexity of $\mathcal{O}(N^2)$, similar to any message passing architecture on a fully connected graph.
+An explicit set of coordinates for this manifold would allow for complete Lorentz-invariant networks of the superior $\mathcal{O}(N)$ complexity, however such coordinates, as of this time, are unknown for $N>5$ \cite{Gripaios2021}.